Patient Reference Groups (PRGs)

 National Patient Survey

 People registered at general practices across England were asked how easy or difficult it is for patients to see or speak to a doctor at their practice.
-Click here to view the results for 2014 GP Patient Survey.
+Click here to view the results of our GP Patient Survey.

 If you are interested in becoming a member of our Patient Reference Group and helping to shape the nature of health services provided in your local community then please contact the practice for more information via GRECCG.StMarks-PatientGroup@nhs.net.
 Please note you have to be a patient of this practice to join.